 It is tempting to run for medication at the first sign of a fever, but licensed holistic health practitioner Carolyn Harrington, who is also founder of Maty's Healthy Products, cautions against this.

 "If and when you get sick and develop a fever, let the fever run its course.
 Bacteria and virus cannot survive at higher than normal temperatures.
-If you quickly reduce the fever by taking ibuprofen or acetaminophen, you may feel better, but you handicap your immune system by eliminating one of its strongest weapons," says Harrington.
-"Of course if a fever gets too high, above 104 degrees, a doctor should be consulted."
+If you quickly reduce the fever by taking ibuprofen or acetaminophen, you may feel better, but you handicap your immune system by eliminating one of its strongest weapons," Harrington says.
+"Of course, if a fever gets too high, above 104 degrees (F), a doctor should be consulted."

 "Give your children chores that are age and ability appropriate," says Margaret Briem, author of The Parent Plan: A Guide to Intentional Parenting.
 "Children need to contribute to their community and they learn to do that by starting with contributing at home."

 "Studies show that getting enough sleep at night not only strengthens the immune system, it also helps control your weight," Harrington says.
 The American Academy of Pediatrics recommends children ages 1-3 get between 12-14 hours of sleep, children ages 3-5 get between 11-13 hours of sleep and children ages 5-12 get between 10-11 hours of sleep.